astrobleem/pythontesting/README.md

 This is just for fun.
 A demonstration of my understanding of python and how to work with information from an API.
 Please don't sue me, Nintendo, or the pokemon company!
+Pokémon and Pokémon character names are trademarks of Nintendo.

 <br>
 retreives assets from https://pokeapi.co/